conlini/thakur_game/README.md

 	* Corners follow the same rule, except they land on the diagnolly opposite end
 	* If two mazdoor's land on the same cell, they die
 	* If two mazdoor's land next to each other, they produce a new mazdoor in any one of the adjacent cells
+	* If a mazdoor lands on a cell that is occupied by a Thakur, it gets converted to a thakur on any unoccupied cell
+	* If a Thakur lands on a cell with a Mazdoor, the Mazdoor dies
 	* Every 20 iterations, the directions of the cells change

 Objective: Develop a board with longest living inhabitants(max iterations)